Text by CLOT Magazine

-Field recordings have the capacity to capture and preserve the acoustic characteristics of places and people; usually confined to the realms of research and the most experimental artists, with new technological advancement we’ve seen a larger number of musicians using these in their compositions.
-There is also, in the current times, a heightened sense of concern for the preservation of our environment and what surrounds us.
+Field recordings have the capacity to capture and preserve the acoustic characteristics of places and people, usually confined to the realms of research and the most experimental artists.
+With new technological advancements, we’ve seen a larger number of musicians using these in their compositions.
+There is also, in the current times, a heightened concern for preserving our environment and what surrounds us.

 Each album begins with Hyatt’s samples and soundscapes from a particular time and location, weaving them into musical phrases and ultimately into song cycles intended to give the listener a heightened and more nuanced sense of place.
 Hyatt shared with us that after those for years of compiling field recordings, he thinks ‘nature can’t be improved upon.
 It is perfect.
-The jaw-dropping complexity of our environmental soundscapes is something I am only beginning to grasp.
-As humans – and we are undeniably a part of this sonic web now – our contributions are powerful and should be examined critically’.
+I am only beginning to grasp the jaw-dropping complexity of our environmental soundscapes.
+As humans – and we are undeniably a part of this sonic web now – our contributions are powerful and should be examined critically.

 The companion book, Metaphonics: The FieldWorks Listener’s Guide, offers the listener context through original essays on acoustic ecology, human noise, and the aesthetics of our soundscape.
-In the book Hyatt contributes a complete track-by-track guide to the 7-albums, addressing from many angles the interpretation of place through sound from many angles.
+In the book, Hyatt contributes a complete track-by-track guide to the 7 albums, addressing the interpretation of place through sound from many angles.

 Renowned naturalist Bernie Krause writes the book’s foreword, establishing a taxonomy of the soundscapes explored in the book’s essays: geophony (earth sounds), biophony (animal sounds), anthropophony (human sounds) and cosmophony (sounds from outer space).